gravitational/workshop/docker.md

 ### Wrapping up

 We have learned how to start, build and publish containers and learned the containers building blocks.
 However, there is much more to learn.
-Just check out this [official docker documentation!](https://docs.docker.com/engine/userguide/).
+Just check out the [official docker documentation!](https://docs.docker.com/engine/userguide/).

 Thanks to Docker team for such an amazing product!